Exploring Peru by Rail – Incredible Train Journeys in Peru

 • The super luxury Belmond Andean Explorer, South America’s first sleeper train, from Cusco to Araquipa– Peru’s answer to the Orient Express.

-These are not the only Peru train journeys, but they do span the range of experiences.
+These are not the only journeys to discover Peru by train, but they do span the range of experiences.
 If you are planning to visit Peru, I would encourage you to spend a few days exploring Peru by rail.
 If it will be your first trip to South America, you may be a little concerned about getting around, or about going beyond the major tourist areas.
 I put this together this article to share our experience in seeing different parts of Peru by train, so you know exactly what to expect.

 Our Peru Train Journeys